A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Introduction

-The purpose of this paper is to (i) provide a `baseline' set of inner crust EoSs generated by varying the slope of the symmetry energy within limits imposed by terrestrial experiments and theoretical pure neutron matter (PNM) calculations, together with their associated crust compositions, such that a suitable crust EoS can be found to match a core EoS with the same symmetry energy behavior, and (ii) systematically explore the remaining model dependence of the crustal composition, focussing on the experimental and theoretical uncertainties of the SNM EoS and the surface energy.
-In section II we outline the CLDM.
-In section III we describe our model for the bulk nuclear matter EoS, and the experimental and theoretical PNM constraints we will use.
-In section IV we discuss the range of parameters used in the proscription for the surface energy.
-In section V we present the set of baseline results, before probing the surface energy and SNM EoS dependence of the crust composition in sections VI and VII, and the dependence of the PNM EoS at intermediate densities in section VIII.
-In section IX we discuss how the EoS and surface uncertainties can impact important crustal properties such as its shear modulus and melting temperature, and we conclude in section X.
+The purpose of this paper is as follows.
+(1) Provide a `baseline' set of inner crust EoSs together with their associated crust compositions generated by varying the slope of the symmetry energy within limits imposed by terrestrial experiments and theoretical pure neutron matter (PNM) calculations, such that a suitable crust EoS can be found for a core EoS with the same symmetry energy properties at saturation, enabling more consistent neutron star modeling.
+(2) Systematically explore the remaining model dependence of the crustal composition, focussing on the experimental and theoretical uncertainties of the SNM EoS and the strength of the surface energy in the CLDM.
+In section~2 we outline the CLDM.
+In section~3 we describe our model for the bulk nuclear matter EoS, and the experimental and theoretical PNM constraints we will use.
+In section~4 we discuss the range of parameters used in the prescription for the surface energy.
+In section~5 we present the set of baseline results, before exploring the effect of varying surface energy and symmetric nuclear matter parameters as well as the functional form of the sub-saturation density symmetry energy, on the crust composition in section~6.
+In section~7 we discuss how the EoS and surface uncertainties can impact important crustal properties such as the mass fractions of the various layers, the shear modulus and the melting temperature, and we conclude in section~8.